 The simplest way to pay is a subscription: For $10/month, you can make unlimited recordings with 128kbit Opus and voice activity detection.
 For $15/month, you can make unlimited recordings with lossless FLAC or continuous mode.
 In either case, you can have up to 64 tracks (host + 63 guests) at no additional cost.
 You can choose to subscribe after you've made a free recording and listened to the sample.

 Otherwise, you can pay a small fee per recording to download the non-sample version.
 Ennuicastr costs $1/hour for most recordings.
 The minimum payment is $2 (due to transaction fees), but the excess is credited towards future recordings.

-More precisely, Ennuicastr costs $1/hour for recordings of up to four users (including the host) at standard quality: Using 128kbit Opus, with voice activity detection.
+More precisely, for hourly-priced recordings, Ennuicastr costs $1/hour for recordings of up to four users (including the host) at standard quality: Using 128kbit Opus, with voice activity detection.
 This quality is sufficient for most purposes.
 Beyond four users, each additional user costs $0.20/hour.
 The price is calculated by the minute (that is, prorated by the minute), so a short recording can technically be as inexpensive as 1⅔¢.

 In all cases, payment is through PayPal.

 Charities may negotiate reduced costs.
 Note that “charity” doesn't necessarily mean “registered charity”.